 Think this chair cover play kitchen is such a great idea, ideal for taking on holidays or to grannies house.

-My daughter is now 10 and isn’t quite ready to give up toys as gifts but she does love dream catchers, which is why this free pattern for a crocheted dreamcatcher caught my eye.
-I can see this ending up as someone’s gift this festive season.
+When my daughter was 10 she loved dream catchers, which is why this free pattern for a crocheted dreamcatcher caught my eye.
+How pretty are they!

 If your tweenie is anything like mine key rings are huge, particularly on school bags.
 I love these handmade watermelon keyrings by One Dog Woof.
 Now where are all those unused keyring attachments I’ve been